-Subject Aréa' Initial Licensure K-12 The University of Tennessee at Martin is a primary campus of the University of Tennessee system.
+The University of Tennessee at Martin is a primary campus of the University of Tennessee system.
 As such, UT Martin reflects the solid traditions of excellence that have earned the UT system its outstanding reputation.

 The primary purpose of the University of Tennessee at Martin is to provide a quality undergraduate education in a traditional collegiate atmosphere characterized at all levels by close relationships among students and faculty.
 In addition, the graduate and distributed learning programs meet life-long educational needs for all seeking knowledge.
-Appropriate technologies support research, scholarship, and creative endeavors which enhance teaching and expand knowledge.
+Appropriate technologies support research, scholarship, and creative endeavors that enhance teaching and expand knowledge.
 The University is committed to public service and applied research efforts to enhance the economic, educational, aesthetic, and cultural life of the region.